Humane Squirrel Control and Removal Services

 A one-way door allows squirrels to exit an area and then prevents them from getting back inside.
 However, if they have young inside, or they really like what is on the other side, they will find another way in.
 A one-way door combined with live trapping and relocation may seem like a great idea, but the law requires that they are released within 1km of where they were trapped and can only be done by a licensed professional.
 When a squirrel is relocated to another area, not only will they have to find new food sources and shelter, they will be exposed to territorial and social rank fighting with the squirrels that already live there.
 This can lead to suffering, painful injury or death for the squirrel.
 This is not a humane solution and is not recommended by many animal welfare organizations.

-Preventing squirrels from getting into your home can be a very difficult task.
+Preventing squirrels and other wildlife from getting into your home can be a very difficult task.
 Raccoons and skunks will rip, pull or dig to get into an area, but squirrels will chew THROUGH materials such as wood and heavy plastic.
 They have very strong teeth that continually grow, so not only do they have strong teeth, they have to chew and will do so continually for extended periods of time.
 They will not give up on getting into an area if they think they have a chance.
 They can climb up trees and brick buildings and will leap as far as 6 feet to get access to your roof or windows.
 Their tenacity means that you will need to do some serious reinforcements to keep them out.

 Unlike other Ontario animal control operations, Hawkeye is a licensed furbearer trapping company that can employ all of these methods to provide you with the best permanent solution.